UPPMAX/programming_formalisms/docs/introductions/sdlc_tools.md

     - Don’t be afraid of trial and error
     - More info in [Software Development Lifecycle tomorrow](sdlc.md)

-## The tools/concepts for Developing a programming project
+## The tools/concepts for Developing in scientific computing

-### For small projects

-Wilson et al. 2017: **Good enough practices** in Scientific computing
+Wilson et al. 2017: **[Good enough practices](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005510)** in Scientific computing

-- project organization
+- Good tools and practices for refactoring and development steps
+- Focus on scientific computing

+???- info "Project organization"

     - folders

-- software development practices
+???- info "Software development practices

     - explanations
     - naming
     - eliminate duplication --> libraries
     - dependencies
     - DOI

-- tracking changes
+???- info "Tracking changes"

-- collaborate
+    - For instance Git/Github

+???- info "Collaborate"
     - documentation
     - to-do lists
     - strategies
     - license
     - citable

-These cover **WHAT DO I MEAN??**
+!!! warning "These steps just cover the following Phases"

    - Development
    - Test
    - Deployment

-### Also needed

-???- info "Details"

-    - good tools and practices for refactoring and devel steps
-    - focus scientific computing
-    - lacking planning steps like requirements, analysis and design

-- Planning part with
+- We want to add the planning phases with"

     - requirements
     - analysis
     - design

-!!! admonition "Parts to be covered"
+!!! info "The Phases/practices to be covered!

+- Project organisation
-    - &#9745; Planning
+- Planning
+    - Requirements
+    - Analysis
+    - Design
+- Software development practices
+- Tracking changes
-        - Pseudocode
+- Collaborate

-        - Unified Modelling Language (UML)
+## Tools to use

+### Project planning

-    - &#9745; Testing
+- requirements
-        - Different levels
+- analysis
-    - &#9745; Source/version control
+- design

+!!! note "WHY?"

+    - "If I had nine hours to chop down a tree, I'd spend the first six sharpening my axe."
+    - Modelling sharpens your axe since it helps you think about what you're going to build, how to seek feedback, and where to make improvements.
+    - It prepares you to build the real thing to reduce any potential risk of failure. "

+!!! note

+    - Planning step is to ...
+        - get an overview of the project/program.
+        - help planning writing the code
+        - identify parts needed
+        - risk analysis
+    - Can be divided into analysis and design
+        - **Analysis** part is to **state the problem** and **define inputs and outputs**
+            - graphical tools like UML
-        - Git etc
+            - text
+            - if object-oriented programming: **objects**
+        - **Design** phase to find out the **specific algorithms** needed
+            - UML and/or pseudocode
+            - if object-oriented programming: **classes**
+            - if functional programming: **functions/modules**

+    - More in afternoon!

+!!!

+### Project organization

+- It's about folder structure and setting up practices
+- We cover this in [project organization](organization_docs).

+!!! info "Tools"

-    - &#9745; Collaboration
+    - Local computer
     - GitHub
-    - &#9745; Reproducibility (for you and others)
-        - Deployment
-        - Dependencies
-        - (Workflows)
-    - &#9745; Sharing
-        - open science
-        - citation
-        - licensing
-    - &#9745; Documentation
-        - Tutorials
-        - How-to guides
-        - Explanation
-        - Reference

-## project organization

-- wait to before lunch

-## software development practices
+### Software development practices

-WHY?

-    - explanations
+- explanations --> in-code documentation
-    - naming
+- naming --> good variable naming
 - eliminate duplication --> libraries
-    - dependencies
+- dependencies -->
-    - DOI
+- DOI --> also publish your code!

-plus testing

-Connected to documentation
+- testing --> do lots of testing

+- To add: way of programming
+    - Functional vs Object-orientred

+_we'll cover these in many of the

+!!! info "Tools"

+   - Documentation
+   - Ways of programming
+   - Testing

-???- note
+???- "Connected to documentation"

     Software